Handbook of Green Chemistry

 The Handbook of Green Chemistry is a landmark publication in green chemistry.
-Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents, green processes and green products over 12 volumes of content.
+Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents and green processes over 9 volumes of content.

-The Handbook of Green Chemistry is published online in three parts: Volumes 1 to 6 covering green catalysis and green solvents in 2010, followed by volumes 7 to 9 in 2012 covering green processes, and 10 to 12 in 2015 covering green products.
+The Handbook of Green Chemistry published online in two parts: Volumes 1 to 6 covering green catalysis and green solvents in 2010, followed by volumes 7 to 9 covering green processes in 2012.

 Volume 1 – Green Catalysis – Homogeneous Catalysis